TokenBrice/blog/content/podcast/_index.md

 ---
 title: "Podcast: Abel's Abstracts with Tokenbrice"
 date: 2020-06-02T13:24:40+02:00
-description: "A single source of truth for the weekly DeFi catch-up I do with Abel from Abel Abstracts.
+description: "A single source of truth for the weekly DeFi catch-up I do with Abel from Abel's Abstracts.
 We cover new releases, discuss the latest developments and share the interesting pieces of content we ran into that week."
 toc: true
 tocNum: false
 ---